Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Farewell Lunch and wine tasting at Château Carbonneau, Pessac-sur-Dordogne

-Today we drive to Bordeaux via Périgueux, one of France’s most important medieval pilgrimage centres.
-We start with a walking tour of Vesunna, the antique town, founded around 16 BCE when the province of Gallia Aquitania was established by Augustus, the first Roman Emperor.
-It became the capital of the Petrucores’ territory, which was approximately the equivalent of modern-day Dordogne.
-The architecture and urban planning of this new town were to be the expression of Roman promoting a new way of life.
+Today we drive to Bordeaux via Périgueux, once an important medieval pilgrimage centres.
+We start with a walking tour of Vesunna, the antique town, founded around 16 BCE when the province of Gallia Aquitania was established by Augustus.
 Around 40 BCE, the town already had a forum and the amphitheatre was under construction.
 The temple, known today as the ‘Tour de Vésone’ soaring in the museum’s park, dates back to the beginning of the 2nd century.

 The Cathedral of Saint-Front, although very heavily restored in the 19th century, nevertheless is particularly interesting for its medieval domes.
 The use of domes to roof churches in this region resembles that at St Mark’s, Venice.
 It is typical of the ecclesiastical architecture of the Byzantine Empire rather than Western Europe.
 Saint-Front is actually composed of two earlier churches, separated by a high medieval bell tower.

-We sample wines and eat lunch at one of the region’s wineries, Château Carbonneau, located between Saint-Emilion and Bergerac.
-This winery is a corner of New Zealand in the Sainte-Foy appellation, which is between Castillon and Bergerac.
-Now on the third generation of New Zealand owners (with a French husband however), and a New Zealand winemaker, they produce elegant red, rosé and white wines that reflect the exceptional terroir of the Sainte-Foy Côtes de Bordeaux Appelation.
+We sample wines and eat lunch at Château Carbonneau, located between Saint-Emilion and Bergerac.
+This winery is a corner of New Zealand in the Sainte-Foy appellation.
+They produce elegant red, rosé and white wines that reflect the exceptional terroir of the Sainte-Foy Côtes de Bordeaux Appelation.
+The 100-hectare plus estate is also a working farm.
+(Overnight Bordeaux) BL

 • Tour concludes in the morning